Impersonation

 • Have a clear reason for the impersonation

-• Inform the user if appropriate
+• Inform the team member if appropriate

 • Know what you're looking for

-• Document the support request
+• Document the reason

 During Impersonation